Glyphosate approval hangs in the balance

-The future availability of glyphosate products such as Roundup to Irish and European farmers is hanging in the balance following a key vote in Brussels.
+The failure of a key EU committee to renew the licence for glyphosate has drawn an angry reaction from Irish farm organisations.

-A European Commission proposal to renew the licence for glyphosate products for 10 years failed to receive qualified majority backing from the standing committee on plants, food and feed (SCOPAFF).
+A European Commission proposal to renew the licence for glyphosate products, such as Roundup, for 10 years failed to receive qualified majority backing from the Standing Committee on Plants, Food and Feed last week.

 The Commission proposal will now go to a meeting of the appeals committee in the first half of November.